Fidel-TS: A High-Fidelity Multimodal Benchmark for Time Series Forecasting: Introduction

 To rectify these shortcomings and establish a more credible evaluation standard, we reconsider the essential characteristics of data encountered in real-world forecasting scenarios.
-Based on this review, we formalize core principles of \textbf{high-fidelity benchmarking}: (1) \textbf{Data Sourcing Integrity}, which mandates the use of real-time, authentication-protected API data streams to not only ensure recency and data sufficiency but also mitigate pre-training contamination; (2) \textbf{Strict Causal Soundness}, which incorporates only verifiably exogenous textual information, such as weather forecasts and scheduled maintenance, to prevent causal and description leakage; (3) \textbf{Structural Clarity}, which implements a clear demarcation between forecasting "Subjects" and data "Channels" to enable rigorously evaluating model generalization.
-Guided by these paradigms, we introduce \textbf{Fidel-TS}, a new benchmark designed from the ground up to embody these principles.
-Each dataset contains millions of fresh, high-frequency and leak-free data points from real-time APIs, features textual information covering every timestamp, and is built with a highly extensible architecture.
+Based on this review, we formalize core principles of \textbf{high-fidelity benchmarking}: (1) \textbf{Data Sourcing Integrity}, which mandates the use of real-time, authentication-protected API data streams to not only ensure recency and data sufficiency but also mitigate pre-training contamination; (2) \textbf{Leak-free Design}, which incorporates only verifiably scheduled exogenous textual information, including weather forecasts and control events, to prevent temporal and description leakage; (3) \textbf{Structural Clarity}, which implements a clear demarcation between forecasting "Subjects" and data "Channels" to enable rigorously evaluating model generalization.
+Guided by these principles, we introduce \textbf{Fidel-TS}, a new benchmark designed from the ground up to embody these principles.
+Each dataset contains large scale of fresh, high-frequency and leak-free data points from real-time APIs, features textual information covering every timestamp, and is built with a highly extensible architecture.

+To demonstrate the value of our high-fidelity benchmark, we developed a comprehensive framework compatible with models of diverse modalities and architectures.
+This assessment reveals performance gap compared to earlier reports, exposing the evaluation biases inherent in prior benchmarks.
+From this evaluation, we obtain three key findings.
+First, in unimodal forecasting, no model consistently dominates, and Time Series Foundation Models fail to exhibit the claimed robust zero-shot forecasting ability.
+Second, multimodal gains depend on model architecture and the relevance of textual inputs.
+Third, although LLM performance correlates with general reasoning ability, even domain-finetuned variants remain unstable; under realistic, context-rich, and leakage-free long-term settings, LLMs employing direct prompting suffer from severe precision and reliability issues and generally underperform dedicated forecasting models.